 “Devon, England, is a root site of deep cultural trauma; the legacy of colonialism, slavery, and the systematic exploitation of workers and the land.
-You could say the whole place has been built on top of this exploitation, tunnels wound the landscape, many uncharted, unknown, and harbouring dark secrets. […] A labour sim.
+You could say the whole place has been built on top of this exploitation, tunnels wound the landscape, many uncharted, unknown, and harbouring dark secrets. […] A labour [simulator].
 Content warning for dark themes, and flashing lights.”

 Afterwards you can pick up the shattered fragments, which will slow you down.
-I’d argue that your walking speed doesn’t decrease because of the actual weight of the objects, but because of the traumata they are related to.
+I would argue that your walking speed does not decrease because of the actual weight of the objects, but because of the traumata they are related to.
 As you explore the roots of it all, it will pull you down – just like in reality, when we try to face our own issues.
-The confrontation is energy draining after all, but necessary for the healing process.
-Even when we are just staring in the void at the end.
+The confrontation is strength-draining after all, but also necessary for the healing process – even when we are just staring in the void at the end.
 [PLAY]